isimmons/tickets-please/README.md

 See @Bionik6 APIExceptions class in [lesson comments](https://laracasts.com/series/laravel-api-master-class/episodes/14) I'm sure I'll be looking into this change which will change how and where I use try/catch blocks in the controllers.

+## Replace a Resource with PUT
+My first question is always "why would I want to replace it?"

+To distinguish between PATCH/PUT requests we create an actual replace() method instead of running them both through the update method.

+Replacing the created_at/updated_at fields is something to consider.
+But in this case we are not.
+Had to reverse how to show the description field in TicketResource because it wasn't showing for the replace method.
+Now we only stop it from showing on the 2 routes where we don't want it to show.
+`!$request->routeIs(['tickets.index', 'authors.tickets.index']),`

+# TODO Security
+roles, policies, etc. At the moment any user can make all of their tickets belong to other users Several access control lessons coming up soon.